A solution to the Cauchy dual subnormality problem for 2-isometries: -isometric weighted shifts on directed trees

-The ``moreover'' part is obvious due to \eqref{parv} and the equivalence (i)$\Leftrightarrow$(ii). \end{proof} In Proposition \ref{2-is-sl} below we characterize $2$-isometric weighted shifts on directed trees. \begin{proposition} Let $\slam \in \B(\ell^2(V))$ be a weighted shift on a directed tree $\tcal$ with weights $\lambdab=\{\lambda_v\}_{v\in V^{\circ}}$.
-Then $\slam$ is a $2$-isometry if and only if either of the following two equivalent conditions holds{\em :}
+The ``moreover'' part is obvious due to \eqref{parv} and the equivalence (i)$\Leftrightarrow$(ii). \end{proof} $2$-isometric weighted shifts on directed trees can be characterized as follows. \begin{lemma} A weighted shift $\slam \in \B(\ell^2(V))$ on $\tcal$ is a $2$-isometry if and only if either of the following two equivalent conditions holds{\em :}